Most people agree that it is the budget, right? Wrong.

 The term below-the-line refers to the various production costs that are not included in the budget for a film.

 These are the expenses that are not directly linked to production but which, nonetheless, have a significant impact on the final cost and profitability of the project.

 Although each film is different, there are certain categories of expenses which are considered to be below-the-line costs in most situations.

-Just as above-the-line costs (also known as “above the line”) include all those expenses directly related to production, such as screenplay development, cast and crew salaries, special effects, and set construction, below-the-line costs include all those which are necessary to produce a film but not considered part of its production budget.
+Just as above-the-line costs include all those expenses directly related to production, such as screenplay development, cast and crew salaries, special effects, and set construction.
+These costs also include all those which are necessary to produce a film but not considered part of its production budget.

 Although many of these costs will be covered by an outside financing entity or studio distribution deal, some portion of these costs must be absorbed by the producing company itself.
 When this is the case, they are referred to as negative costs.